Geschichten aus der Homöopathie

 Makes sense.
 Yet in many cases the Hippies and Squares continue to view each other with fear and loathing.
 Consider the flap over the appointment of Dr. James Gordon in 2000 to lead Bill Clinton’s White House Commission on Complementary and Alternative Medicine.
 The purpose of the commission, the first of its kind, was to evaluate “the great potential and possible perils associated with the use of CAM“.

-Gordon is a psychiatrist who founded the Center for Mind/Body Medicine in Washington D.C.
-He’s a faculty member at Georgetown Medical School and the author of 10 books about alternative medicine.
+of 10 books about alternative medicine.
 But his appointment to head the White House commission sent the Squares into a hissy fit.
 Steven Barrett’s quackwatch.com blasted Gordon for volunteering at the Haight-Ashbury Free Clinic in the 60’s - “helping ease young seekers through their experimentation with drugs“.
-If cavorting with actual hippies wasn’t bad enough, Gordon was also criticized for his interest in dynamic meditation,
+If cavorting with actual hippies wasn’t bad enough, Gordon was also criticized for his interest in dynamic meditation, a form of dance involving whirling and spinning, and his fascination with U.F.O.s.

 An exasperated Gordon fired back at the Squares, accusing CAM opponents of possessing “a McCarthyite mindset - the inquisitioner’s mind, not the scientific mind.